pw32x/gg2c/README.md

 # gg2c
 gg2c is a command line tool that exports 16 color (4 bits per pixel) Graphics Gale files (.gal) to C source files.
-It's been used for Sega Genesis homebrew development.
+It's been used for Sega Genesis and Sega Master System homebrew development.

 # Limitations

 Works with 16 color images only

+# Command Line

+gg2c <graphics gale file> <optional destination folder> <-sms>

+the -sms flag exports the animation for the Sega Master System.
+Right now support is basic not all Export Options will be available for it.

 # Export Options